Picovoice/porcupine/README.md

 **[A]** The absolute power consumption (in wattage) depends on numerous factors such as processor architecture, vendor, fabrication technology, and system level power management design.
-If your design requires low power consumption in the (sub) milli-watt range for always-listening wake word detection, you will likely need to consider MCU (ARM Cortex-M) or DSP implementation.
+If your design requires low power consumption in the (sub) milliwatt range for always-listening wake word detection, you will likely need to consider MCU (ARM Cortex-M) or DSP implementation.

 **[Q] Can Porcupine distinguish words with similar pronunciation?**